 Initially, the set-up editor scans the mesh file for boundary codes (sections), displays the recognized codes and suggest a default name for each.
-You can re-name these names to more meaningful names in the Domain dialog.
+You can re-name these names to more meaningful names in the Domain dialog (see Boundary names (p.
+60)).